MuhammadUzairMadni/Orthopedics-Analytics-Dashboard/README.md

 ---

 ## Overview
 This project showcases my expertise in data cleaning, analysis, and visualization by transforming raw healthcare data into actionable insights.
 The **Orthopedics Analytics Dashboard** is a dynamic Excel-based tool designed to analyze patient data for an orthopedic department.
-Starting from raw data, I performed end-to-end data wrangling, exploratory analysis, and dashboard creation to provide key metrics and insights for healthcare decision-making.
+Starting from raw data, I selected the data of 2023 and performed end-to-end data wrangling, exploratory analysis, and dashboard creation to provide key metrics and insights for healthcare decision-making.

 This project demonstrates my ability to:
 - Clean and preprocess raw data for analysis.